What we know about Israel’s allegations against UN staffers in Gaza | KRDO

 Several Western countries announced the suspension of funding for UNRWA in the wake of the allegations.
 The US State Department on Friday said it had “temporarily paused additional funding” to the agency.

-Mustafa Barghouthi, Secretary General of the Palestinian National Initiative, described the decision to suspend funds as “shameful,” emphasizing that the allegations had emerged on the same day as the International Court of Justice’s ruling.

-The Palestine Liberation Organization (PLO) has called on the countries cutting funding to “immediately retract their decision.”
-PLO Secretary-General Husseim Al-Sheick said the suspension of funding “entails great political and relief risks.”
+Abbas accused Israel of acting out of hostility for the UN agency, saying: “Officials in the Israeli government openly expressed that there would be no role for UNRWA, revealing the true motive behind this campaign.”

+Israeli Foreign Minister Israel Katz suggested Friday that Israel will seek to stop UNRWA from operating in post-war Gaza.

-UNRWA chief Lazzarini described the funding suspensions as “shocking” and urged them to reconsider.
+UNRWA chief Lazzarini described the funding suspensions as “shocking” and urged donor countries to reconsider.
 Such decisions threaten the organization’s humanitarian relief for millions of people, he warned.

-“It would be immensely irresponsible to sanction an agency and an entire community it serves because of allegations of criminal acts against some individuals, especially at a time of war, displacement and political crises in the region,” Lazzarini’s statement read.

-“UNRWA shares the list of all its staff with host countries every year, including Israel.
-The Agency never received any concerns on specific staff members.”

 Funding has long been a challenge for UNRWA and the suspension of funding by key backers – however brief – raises question on how it will be able to continue to help people in Gaza amid growing fears of starvation.